greenelab/deep-review/sections/02_intro.md

 leverage spatial relationships within the data, this particular deep learning framework is well suited to the problem.
 Drug repositioning is another fertile area.
-Aliper et al. used transcriptomic data to predict which drugs might be repurposed for other diseases through deep, fully connected neural networks [@doi:10.1021/acs.molpharmaceut.6b00248].
+Aliper et al. used transcriptomic data to predict which drugs might be repurposed for other diseases through deep neural networks [@doi:10.1021/acs.molpharmaceut.6b00248].
 Similarly, it was shown that restricted Boltzmann machines (RBM) can be combined into deep belief networks to predict novel drug - target interactions and formulate drug repositioning